LeeMorinUCF/ECP3004S21/demo_17_PP_Ch_13_Searching/README.md

 The ```while``` loop search takes much longer than the others.
 The ```for``` loop is a little faster than the sentinel search.
-The built-in method ```lst.index``` dominates them all but perhaps this is an unfail comparison because the compiled.
+The built-in method ```lst.index``` dominates them all but perhaps this is an unfair comparison because built-in functions are often compiled in a lower-level language, such as C++ or FORTRAN.

 ## Binary Search

 So far, the searching algorithms we have considered assume an unsorted list.
-In this linear search, we have to check *every single value* until we find what e are looking for.
+In this linear search, we have to check *every single value* until we find what we are looking for.

 If we had a *sorted* list to start with, we could speed up the search considerably.
 Consider this: if we were searching for a value in a sorted list